Resource-efficient quantum correlation measurements via multicopy neural network methods: Results and discussion

 \subsection{Noise Resilience Analysis}

 We can model the effect of noise on the negativity estimation as follows:

 where $\gamma$ is the noise strength, $\beta$ corresponds to the decay coefficient, and $\delta(\gamma)$ is a systematic bias.
 The MCE approach is less sensitive to noise than standard QST primarily because it optimizes the selection of the most informative measurements and therefore minimizes noise accumulation; it employs a canonical form that considers only parameters relevant to nonlocal features, avoiding cumulative error; and it employs a trained neural network to recognize and compensate for typical noise patterns.
+Quantitatively, the expected estimation error scales as: